History of Italy: Prehistory

-Riparo Mochi (Italy).
-In November 2011 tests conducted at the Oxford Radiocarbon Accelerator Unit in England on what were previously thought to be Neanderthal baby teeth, which had been unearthed in 1964 dating from between 43,000 and 45,000 years ago.
-Remains of the later prehistoric age have been found in Lombardy (stone carvings in Valcamonica) and in Sardinia (nuraghe).
-The most famous is perhaps that of Ötzi the Iceman, the mummy of a mountain hunter found in the Similaun glacier in South Tyrol, dating to c.
-3400–3100 BC (Copper Age).

-During the Copper Age, Indoeuropean people migrated to Italy.
-Approximately four waves of population from north to the Alps have been identified.
+During the Copper Age, Indoeuropean people migrated to Italy in four waves.
 A first Indoeuropean migration occurred around the mid-3rd millennium BC, from a population who imported coppersmithing.
 The Remedello culture took over the Po Valley.
-The second wave of immigration occurred in the Bronze Age, from the late 3rd to the early 2nd millennium BC, with tribes identified with the Beaker culture and by the use of bronze smithing, in the Padan Plain, in Tuscany and on the coasts of Sardinia and Sicily.

-In the mid-2nd millennium BC, a third wave arrived, associated with the Apenninian civilization and the Terramare culture which takes its name from the black earth (terremare) residue of settlement mounds, which have long served the fertilizing needs of local farmers.
-The occupations of the Terramare people as compared with their Neolithic predecessors may be inferred with comparative certainty.
-They were still hunters, but had domesticated animals; they were fairly skilful metallurgists, casting bronze in moulds of stone and clay, and they were also agriculturists, cultivating beans, the vine, wheat and flax.
+The second wave occurred in the Bronze Age, from the late 3rd to the early 2nd millennium BC, with tribes identified with the Beaker culture and by the use of bronze smithing, in the Padan Plain, in Tuscany and on the coasts of Sardinia and Sicily.
+In the mid-2nd millennium BC, a third wave arrived, associated with the Apenninian civilization and the Terramare culture.
+The Terramare people were hunters, but had domesticated animals and cultivated crops; they were fairly skilful metallurgists, casting bronze in moulds.

-In the late Bronze Age, from the late 2nd millennium to the early 1st millennium BC, a fourth wave, the Proto-Villanovan culture, related to the Central European Urnfield culture, brought iron-working to the Italian peninsula.
-Proto-Villanovan culture was part of the central European Urnfield culture system.
-Similarity has also been noted with the regional groups of Bavaria-Upper Austria and of the middle-Danube.
-Another hypothesis, however, is that it was a derivation from the previous Terramare culture of the Po Valley.
-Various authors, such as Marija Gimbutas, associated this culture with the arrival, or the spread, of the proto-Italics into the Italian peninsula.In Sicily, small dolmens dating back to the end of the third millennium BC have recently been found, similar to those found in Spain, Balearic Islands, Sardinia and Apulia.
-The discoverer of this Culture (whom he named in Sicily "Dolmens Culture") associates it with the arrival on the west coast of Sicily of a cultural wave bringing, the bell-shaped goblet, coming from the Sardinian coast.
+In the late Bronze Age, from the late 2nd millennium to the early 1st millennium BC, a fourth wave, the Proto-Villanovan culture, brought iron-working to the Italian peninsula.
+Proto-Villanovan culture may have been part of the central European Urnfield culture system, or a derivation from Terramare culture.
+Various authors, such as Marija Gimbutas, associated this culture with the spread of the proto-Italics into the Italian Peninsula.